mozilla/firefox-translations-training/docs/opus-trainer.md

 - **Upper case** - make some sentences from the dataset upper case
 - **Title case** - use title case for some sentences from the dataset
 - **Typos** - add random typos in some words
+- **Noise** - inserts lines with random unicode noise
-- **Tags** - add emojis and other random Unicode symbols in the source and target sentences (requires alignments information for the training corpus)
+- **Tags (inline noise)** - add emojis and other random Unicode symbols in the source and target sentences (requires space tokenized alignments for the training corpus)

 It is possible to specify the probability of augmentation (which will roughly correspond to the percentage of augmented sentences):